developerworks/rust-config-tree/README.md

 }
 ```

-Use `write_config_templates_with_schema` when generated TOML and YAML templates
+Use `write_config_templates_with_schema` when generated TOML, YAML, JSON, and
-should bind those schemas for IDE completion and basic schema checks:
+JSON5 templates should bind those schemas for IDE completion and basic schema
+checks:

 ```rust
 use rust_config_tree::write_config_templates_with_schema;